Haskell recipe: reading list of lines

 Some more details about what’s going on there.

-class that checks the condition and, if it does not hold, declares failure.
-It is somewhat similar to anassert
+lift getLineliftsgetLinefromIO StringtoMaybeT IO Stringby assuming that it always succeeds (inMaybeTsense).guardis a function from theMonadZeroclass that checks the condition and, if it does not hold, declares failure.
+It is somewhat similar to anassertfunction, except it is used for control flow rather than debugging purposes.- Finally, if

-did not abort the computation, we get to the last line that simply returns the line we’ve just read.
+guarddid not abort the computation, we get to the last line that simply returns the line we’ve just read.

 (If you want to learn more about how monad transformers work, please refer to Composing monadic effects.)

-The outer code does boring stuff: runMaybeT
+The outer code does boring stuff: runMaybeT transforms

-to IO (Maybe String)
+MaybeT IO String to IO (Maybe String) (which

-is the same thing but newtype
+is the same thing but newtyped), and fromMaybe

-as the empty list.
+interprets Nothing as the empty list.

 It is interesting that only the first line of readList

-definition gives us a hint that MaybeT
+definition gives us a hint that MaybeT works here.
+The rest

-of the code just uses overloaded functions many
+of the code just uses overloaded functions many,

 Was the rewrite worth it?
 It is debatable, since a function did get a bit more complicated.
 But in my opinion, the answer is yes — we got rid of explicit recursion, and the idea of the function became more clear.